Kazakhstan: Bolat Nazarbayev named and shamed over bitcoin mining

 Investigators also identified Kayrat Sharipbayev, who is believed to be the partner of Dariga Nazarbayeva, the former president’s eldest daughter, as another businessman involved in cryptocurrency mining.
 Sharipbayev lost his job as head of the state-owned Qazaq Gas company in January as the Nazarbayev family began to come under pressure.

 Other powerful businessmen who have now “voluntarily” halted bitcoin mining include Aleksandr Klebanov, who owns a 50 percent stake in the Central Asian Power Energy Company, and Yerlan Nigmatullin, whose diverse portfolio of business interests covers the agriculture, retail, food and transport sectors.
 The latter is the twin brother of former parliament speaker Nurlan Nigmatullin.
-Pharmaceutical tycoon Kairat Itemgenov and Major-General Tlegen Matkenov, a former police chief in the southern Zhambyl Region, have also agreed to stop mining, the Agency for Financial Monitoring said.
+Major-General Tlegen Matkenov, a former police chief in the southern Zhambyl Region, has also agreed to stop mining, the Agency for Financial Monitoring said.

 Bitcoin mining presents “a threat to the country’s economic security” because of its rampant use of energy that increased the “risks of supply disruptions and electric power shortages for ordinary consumers and entrepreneurs,” the agency reported.

 The government has previously blamed bitcoin miners for placing an excessive load on energy infrastructure and caused an increasing number of rolling power blackouts in Kazakhstan.